joomla/accessibility/docs/custom-elements/README.md

-# Joomla accessibility of Joomla UI Components
+# Accessibility of Joomla UI Components
 ## What is it?
 This is the repository of documents defining the requirements for the accessibiliity of the Joomla user interface components (Joomla UI Components).